Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Quantum technologies in phase space

 \subsection{Negative probabilities}

 Negative probabilities have been a subject of interest since the early days of quantum mechanics.
-From the observation of negative values in the Wigner function, Dirac later discussed their presence along with negative energies in 1942\Cite{DiracNegProb}, where he stated they `should not be considered as nonsense.
+From the observation of negative values in the Wigner function, Dirac later discussed their presence along with negative energies in 1942\Cite{DiracNegProb}.
+Dirac stated that negative probabilities `should not be considered as nonsense.
 They are well-defined concepts mathematically, like a negative of money.'
 This growing acceptance to the concept of negative probabilities then lead to a number of other people to take the concept seriously.
-A more rigorous exploration was undertaken two years later by Bartlett\Cite{bartlett_1945}.
-Following this, in his PhD thesis, Groenewold argued that to satisfy other desirable properties of a probability distribution function in phase space for quantum mechanics, it is necessary for negative probabilities to exist.
-In the '80s, Feynman then gave a simple argument for the existence of negative probabilities in constructing a discrete Wigner function.\Cite{Feynman1987-FEYNP}.
+A more rigorous exploration was undertaken two years later by Bartlett.\Cite{bartlett_1945}

+Later, Groenewold argued that to satisfy other desirable properties of a quantum-mechanical probability distribution function in phase space, it is necessary for negative probabilities to exist.\Cite{Groenewold1946} In the '80s, Feynman then gave a simple argument for the existence of negative probabilities in constructing a discrete Wigner function.\Cite{Feynman1987-FEYNP}.
 Put simply, his argument was that negative probabilities are no more nonsense than a negative quantity of anything (in his example he gave apples), and that the negativity is just one step in a total sum.
 The negativity is never considered in isolation.

-Any probability over phase space needs to be averaged over a quadrature, due to the inherent uncertainty of quantum states.
+Similarly, any probability over phase space needs to be averaged over a quadrature, due to the inherent uncertainty of quantum states.
 When a measurement is made over a quadrature, the resulting probability is always non-negative.
 The Wigner function is unique among different phase-space distributions as it results in the correct marginals, see \Eq{marginals}.
-One might be more inclined to choose the Q-function as it is always non-negative everywhere, however it doesn't satisfy the same property as \Eq{marginals}.

 But, what does the negativity actually tell us when it appears in the Wigner function?
 It is generally accepted that it is a result of quantum correlations, or quantum interference.
 By putting two coherent states in a superposition, the coherences from the two states will interfere creating oscillating positive a negative interference in between, that we interpret as quantum correlations.
-An important thing to note here is that the volume of the positive and negative regions in these correlations are equal, and so cancel out when integrated over.
-Meaning that both the superposition and statistical mixture of two coherent states result in the same overall integral of 1.
+This has led to results where the negative volume of a Wigner distribution was calculated, where